bryantheastronaut/render-props-context/README.md

 ```

 Changing FrontPage to be returned from the function depending on the value of loading is a very powerful pattern that can greatly increase code readability and code reusability.
 We can even change only a small part of a component based on the state of the data fetch.
-In _ItemDetails_,
+In _ItemDetails_:

 ```
 // src/ItemDetails.js
-import React, { Fragment, Component } from 'react';
+import React, { Component } from 'react';
 import DataFetcher from './DataFetcher';

 const FAKE_DATA = {